-- development and deployment of new measurement tools and techniques to identify the sources and fates of chemlcal and biological pollutants in natural, urban, and agricultural watersheds and coastal zones - development of cameras and image analysis approaches that assist scientists in making biological observations.
-Together, the camera and analysis systems comprise a new type of biosensor

-- that takes measurements otherwise unobservable to humans - harnessing the technological power of mobile phones and the ubiquitous wireless infrastructure for applications in areas as diverse as public health, environmental protection, urban planning, and cultural expression, each of which is influenced by independent personal behaviors adding up in space and time
+- ï development and deployment of new measurement tools and techniques to identify the sources and fates of chemlcal and biological pollutants in natural, urban, and agricultural watersheds and coastal zones - i development of cameras and image analysis approaches that assist scientists in making biological observations.
+Together, the camera and analysis systems comprise a new type of biosensor that takes measurements otherwise unobservable to humans - i harnessing the technological power of mobile phones and the ubiquitous wireless infrastructure for applications in areas as diverse as public health, environmental protection, urban planning, and cultural expression, each of which is influenced by independent personal behaviors adding up in space and time

-Energy Frontier Research Center
+Molecularly Engineered Energy Materials Energy Frontier Research Center

-U.S. Department of Energy, Energy Frontier Research Center
+U.S. Department of Energy, Office of Science, Basic Energy Sciences